K7MDL2/KEITHSDR/README.md

 The project has a forum and more wiki pages and info at https://groups.io/g/keithsdr

-This is a GitHub Repository for Group Member builds and variations of hardware and feature experiments
+This is a GitHub Repository for Group Member builds and variations of hardware and feature experiments.
+There is a simpler version maintained by Keith, and this is my derivative, maintained by me, Mike.

-The folder SDR_RA8875 is one such SDR project folder and is built on Teensy 4.1 with Audio Card and RA8875 based capacitive touchscreen at 800x480 or a RA8876 capacitive touchscreen at 1024x600.
+The folder SDR_RA8875 is one such SDR project folder and is built on Teensy 4.1 with Audio Card and RA8875 based capacitive touchscreen at 800x480, or a RA8876 capacitive touchscreen at 1024x600.
+The UI elements use table driven data so they are resizeable/relocatable.
+The size screen is less important than the controller used.
+I am leveraging the BTE (Bit Transfer Engine) feature of these controllers to offload the CPU enabling high resolution spectrum and waterfall graphics with minimal CPU overhead.

   ![K7MDL Front Panel RA8875 Compact Teensy SDR](https://github.com/K7MDL2/KEITHSDR/blob/main/SDR_RA8875/Pictures/TeensySDR%20in%20Hammond%201455N1601-Front-1.jpg)
    More pics at https://github.com/K7MDL2/KEITHSDR/tree/main/SDR_RA8875/Pictures